lucasjinreal/m/README.md

 **m** editor written in **rust**, it's *modern and fast*. *m* means minimal and modern, vims or emacs are just too old and hard to use.
 Think about how many time wasted when you try to save a file need permissions of sudo.
 So here we re-written a text editor in pure *rust* and designed a pretty new and modern editor which can be cross platform.
 Our dreaming eidtor is a weapon, so it must be simply and straight forward to use.
-Below the final design of our brand new *m editor*:
+Below is the final design of our brand new *m editor*:

 - `ctrl + s` to save;
 - `ctrl + q` to quit (save and quit);